 The Prairifire Flowering Crab grows in acidic, alkaline, loamy, moist, sandy, well drained, wet, wide range, clay soils.

-The fruits of the Prairifire Crabapple are important food for many birds & mammals.
+The fruits of the Prairifire Crabapple are important food for many birds and mammals.

 The tree was introduced by Dr. Daniel Dayton, University of Illinois, in 1982 as a disease-resistant cultivar.